stuwilmur/micro-table/README.md

 # Tiny-table
-A tiny data frame implemented in JavaScript.
+A tiny dataframe implemented in JavaScript.
 Not inspired by, but by accident similar to Arquero.